Lattices and Geometry#

 Each shape contains snippets of information that determine how individual components of reflection behave.
 To make the generation of this circuits more manageable, we segment the block information into different categories of edge cases, which are also broken down by algorithm.

-models the reflection data of a single grid point of the lattice.SpaceTimeVolumetricReflectionData
+SpaceTimePWReflectionDatamodels the reflection data of a single grid point of the lattice.SpaceTimeVolumetricReflectionDatamodels the reflection data of a contiguous volume in space.SpaceTimeDiagonalReflectionDataof diagonals in 2D.

 Note